 Operator: Hello and welcome to Citi's First Quarter 2014 Earnings Review with Chief Executive Officer, Mike Corbat and Chief Financial Officer, John Gerspach.
 Today's call will be hosted by Susan Kendall, Head of Citi Investor Relations.

 We ask that you please hold all questions until the completion of the formal remarks, at which time you will be given instructions for the question-and-answer session.
 Also, as a reminder, this conference is being recorded today.
 If you have any objections, please disconnect at this time.

 Ms. Kendall, you may begin.

-Susan Kendall - IR: Thank you, Molly.
+Susan Kendall - IR: Thank you, Brent.
 Good morning and thank you all for joining us.
-On our call today, our CEO, Mike Corbat will speak first; then, John Gerspach, our CFO will take you through the earnings presentation which is available for download on our website, citigroup.com.
-Afterwards, we will be happy to take any questions.
+On our call today are CEO, Mike Corbat will speak first; then, John Gerspach, our CFO will take you through the earnings presentation which is available for download on our website, citigroup.com.
+Afterwards, we will be happy to take questions.

 With that said, let me turn it over to Mike.